Frontiers of chaotic advection: The new frontier: 3D unsteady flow

 \subsubsection{Response of invariant tori}

 Toroidal invariant surfaces in the Poincar\'{e} maps of 3D time-periodic flows exhibit similar behavior in that they also partly survive (inertia-induced) perturbations; this results in Poincar\'{e} sections of composition similar to the 3D streamline portrait in Fig.~\ref{BaseFlowInertial} yet typically comprising various arrangements of multiple families of tori \cite{Cartwright1994,Dombre1986,Feingold1987,Feingold1988}.
-This survival of invariant tori is described by a 3D counterpart to the classical KAM theorem (consult, for example, \textcite{cheng90,Mezic1994,broer96}).
+This survival of invariant tori is described by a 3D counterpart to the KAM theorem \cite{cheng90,Mezic1994,broer96}.
 Invariant tori accommodating resonant (i.e., closed) trajectories with $W>1$ disintegrate into tori with $W>1$ in a way similar to the 3D steady case (Fig.~\ref{BaseFlowInertial}(b)) \cite{Cartwright1996}.
-The fate of such resonant trajectories is described by the 3D counterpart to the above-mentioned Poincar\'e--Birkhoff theorem provided in \textcite{cheng90b}.
+The fate of such resonant trajectories is described by the 3D counterpart to the Poincar\'e--Birkhoff theorem \cite{cheng90b}.

 A special case exists in perturbed time-periodic systems near the limiting case $W=1$.
 Trajectories in the Poincar\'{e} map in general wrap themselves densely around invariant tori in a manner akin to in the perturbed base flow (Fig.~\ref{BaseFlowInertial}).
-However, so-called ``resonance sheets'' (material surfaces in the unperturbed flow composed of period-$p$ points, with $p\geq 1$) interrupt this process and, if occurring, cause local defects in the tori by which tracers can jump randomly between their intact sections.
-This behavior is termed resonance-induced dispersion and facilitates global tracer distribution \cite{Feingold1988,Cartwright1994,Cartwright1995,Cartwright1996}.
+However, so-called resonant sheets, material surfaces in the unperturbed flow composed of period-$p$ points with $p\geq 1$, interrupt this process and, if occurring, cause local defects in the tori by which tracers can jump randomly between their intact sections.
+This behavior is termed resonance-induced dispersion (or resonance-induced diffusion) and facilitates global tracer distribution \cite{Feingold1988,Piro1988,Cartwright1994,Cartwright1995,Cartwright1996}.
 Resonance-induced dispersion is extremely slow compared to truly 3D chaotic advection, since tracers are confined to segments of tori in between jumps.
+Tracers nonetheless describe space-filling trajectories that visit the entire domain in the course of time.
 The dynamics within the jump zones is governed by isolated periodic points that remain from the (originally entirely periodic) resonance sheets upon perturbation.
-The associated manifold pairs ($W^{s,u}_{2D}$,$W^{u,s}_{1D}$) intersect these zones transversally and thus enable jumping between tori segments that underlies resonance-induced dispersion \cite{Mezic2001}.
+The associated manifold pairs ($W^{s,u}_{2D}$,$W^{u,s}_{1D}$) intersect these zones transversally and thus enable the jumping between segments of tori that underlies resonance-induced dispersion \cite{Mezic2001}.